P0ulpy/log-compiler/README.md

                 },
                 {
                     "type" : "plain-text",
-                    "text" : "This is a plain text"
+                    "text" : "This is a plain text\nWow what a text !"
                 }
             ]
         },